For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Luckily, the FCA (Financial Conduct Authority) has enforced a late repayment fee cap of £15, meaning lenders won't be able to charge you anything above that each time you miss a payment.

 However, with these sorts of charges, payday loans still work out as the most expensive option available.
-You could end up being charged more in a month than you would do in an entire year using a credit card.
+You could end up being charged more in a month than you would in an entire year using a credit card.

 3. Payday loans can damage your credit score